 All real estate licensees are not the same.
 Only real estate professionals who are members of the National Association of REALTORS® may call themselves REALTORS® adhering to NAR’s strict Code of Ethics.

 The Code of Ethics was adopted in 1913, which means REALTORS® represents honesty and integrity in all transaction-related matters.

-Only REALTORS® pledge to abide by the Code of Ethics, holding REALTORS® accountable for their ethical behavior and business practices.
+Only REALTORS® pledges to abide by the Code of Ethics, holding REALTORS® accountable for their ethical behavior and business practices.

-REALTORS® work to protect the public and are members of the nation’s largest professional trade organization, advocating for homeownership and private property rights.
+REALTORS® works to protect the public and are a member of the nation’s largest professional trade organization, advocating for homeownership and private property rights.

 The National Association of REALTORS® requires that its members complete specific training of not less than 2.5 hours every three years.